 Pendleton woollen fabrics and all of our blankets are made in the USA.
 We inspect 100% of our woollen fabric and apply our standard for all products against our promise statement; “Warranted To Be A Pendleton”, which means we stand behind all of our products.

 The Pendleton brand ethos focuses strongly on social responsibility, can you tell us a little about how as brand you ensure that you are socially responsible?

 Our goal as a Brand is to leave the smallest footprint possible.

 What is the most popular design or product from Pendleton – and why do you think customers favour it?
 Pendleton Blankets are known worldwide for their beauty, quality, and expressive nature.
 Our longest continuously produced blanket is the Chief Joseph blanket which first appeared in the 1920s.

 Pendleton customers are discriminating about quality, they look for the Pendleton brand as a complement to this same shared values.

 What is a typical day like at the Pendleton Mill?

-Chief Joseph blanket is a favorite.
+Chief Joseph blanket is a favourite.
 It has been in continuous production since its introduction in the 1920s.
 It is a beautiful perennial design of Native American-inspired symbols.
 Its namesake is Chief Joseph of the Nez Perce tribe.

-What does 2016 hold for Pendleton?
+What does the future hold for Pendleton?